syncfusion-content/maui-docs/MAUI/ComboBox/UI-Customization.md

 ### Customize the DropDown Width

-The `DropdownWidth` property is used to modify the height of the dropdown.
+The `DropdownWidth` property is used to modify the Width of the dropdown.

 {% tabs %}
 {% highlight xaml %}